SMS Summer Research Program

 What are the dates of the Summer Research Program?

-The program typically takes place within a week of area schools letting out for summer break (typically early June), and continues for a period of eight straight weeks.
-This year’s program will take place from June 5 through July 28.
+The program typically takes place within a week of area schools letting out for summer break (usually early June), and continues for a period of eight straight weeks.
+This 2018 program will take place from June 5 through July 28.
 Students must be available to work each Monday-Friday through those dates in order to apply for the program.